tujifund/tujifund-app/README.md

 - Improve performance and accessibility features.

 ## Backend Overview
-The backend for ChamaVault is designed to handle data management, user authentication, and API services to support the frontend application.
+The backend for TujiFund is designed to handle data management, user authentication, and API services to support the frontend application.
 It will serve as the bridge between the database and the frontend, providing necessary data and functionalities.

 ## Technology Stack
 - **Node.js**: JavaScript runtime for building the backend.